Discovery of the First Five Carbon-Enhanced Metal-Poor Stars in the LMC: Comparison to Literature

-Without neutron-capture abundance estimates, we cannot assign these stars to specific CEMP subclasses.
+As we are limited by the spectral resolution of our data, we do not measure neutron-capture element abundances of these stars.
+Therefore, we cannot assign these stars to specific CEMP subclasses.
 However, the absolute carbon abundance can be informative for classification \citep{Yoon2016}.
 In Figure \ref{fig:yoon}, we show the absolute carbon abundance (A(C)), which includes the evolutionary state correction, as a function of metallicity for our five stars compared to Milky Way CEMP stars with known neutron-capture abundances compiled in \citet{Yoon2016}.
 The literature CEMP stars with enhanced $s$-process ([Ba/Fe]>1; CEMP-$s$ stars) are shown as light blue circles, while the CEMP-no stars with [Ba/Fe]<0 are shown in red circles.
 The black dashed line indicates [C/Fe]=0.7 dex.
+Individual uncertainties for the compiled abundances in \citet{Yoon2016} are not publicly reported but they report an average uncertainty of 0.25 dex.
 The grey dashed lines indicate the different classes defined by \citet{Yoon2016}, with Group I in the top right, Group II in the bottom left and Group III in the top left.
 These groups are defined to capture the different structures in Figure \ref{fig:yoon}.
 Group I encapsulates the blob of CEMP-$s$ stars at higher metallicities and A(C).
 Group II represents the CEMP-no stars that have a roughly linear relationship between [Fe/H] and A(C), while Group III captures the CEMP-no stars with A(C)$\sim$7 at the lowest metallicities.

 All five of our LMC CEMP stars lie in the Group I region which indicates they may be CEMP-$s$ stars.
-We likely only find Group I stars since we chose to focus our analysis on stars with the largest carbon abundances and therefore this result does not indicate anything about population rates in the LMC.
-Furthermore, higher-resolution spectra to confirm their neutron-capture element abundances are required.
-It is unclear whether this classification system would be applicable beyond the Milky Way given the differences in chemical evolution between galaxies of various masses.
-There is already discussion on developing environment-dependent CEMP classification where the [C/Fe] cut-off scales with the average [C/Fe] of the system \citep[e.g.,][]{Sestito2024}.
+The preference for Group I stars in this sample reflects our selection of the most promising CEMP candidates with the strongest carbon features and should not be interpreted as indicative of the intrinsic CEMP population ratios in the LMC.
+Furthermore, it remains unclear whether this classification system is directly applicable beyond the Milky Way given differences in chemical evolution across galaxies of varying mass, and there is already discussion of environment-dependent CEMP classifications in which the [C/Fe] threshold scales with the mean [C/Fe] of the host system \citep[e.g.,][]{Sestito2024}.
+Higher-resolution spectra to confirm neutron-capture element abundances will be essential for testing whether and how these classification schemes apply in the LMC.